-Even though I don’t agree that settles the matter, it is nonetheless a clear, reasoned defence of ‘the other emptiness’ as a direct translation.
-However, a couple of days later, the co-editor, Sheehy told me (unaware it seems of Mathes’ thoughts about the title) and everyone else on his FB post that the title was a ‘play on words’ and that it was not intended to be a direct translation of shentong, he said:
+Even though I don’t agree that settles the matter, it is nonetheless a clear, reasoned defence of ‘other emptiness’ (not THE other-emptiness) as a direct translation.
+However, a couple of days later, the co-editor, Sheehy told me (unaware it seems of Mathes’ thoughts about the title), and everyone else on his FB post, that the title was a ‘play on words’ and that it was not intended to be a direct translation of shentong, he said:

 It is a play on words.
 Kinda cheeky.
 A reference to it being other than the normative presentations, i.e. rangtong.

 Which is all well and good, but that directly contradicts what Mathes (his co-editor) said about it.
 When I then responded that Mathes had defended it as a direct translation, and never even mentioned it as a ‘play on words’, Mathes told me to check his messages again and that he had not said it was a direct translation.
 As a result of my then publicly sharing his defence of the translation, I was subsequently unfriended by Mathes.
 Nice debating style!

 The translation of shentong as ‘the other emptiness’ was also used as the title by Lama Tony Duff in his 2014 book, see here.